Aarogya-Tech/Backend-Services-Docs/FRONTEND_IMPLEMENTATION.md

 **Parameters:**

 - `appId` (path parameter): UUID of the application
-- `deviceSerialNumber` (query parameter, optional): Serial number of the device
+- `deviceSerialNumber` (query parameter, optional for other apps apart from AHC): Serial number of the device
-- `companyId` (query parameter, optional): UUID of the company
+- `companyId` (query parameter, optional (only for admin app required)): UUID of the company

 **Authentication:**
 - Requires a valid JWT token in the request header